Airlines' struggle with rising fuel costs and weak business

 travel demand are leading to lower traffic and profits.
 Though fare

-hikes helped the major U.S. air carriers to somewhat manage August
+hikes helped some U.S. air carriers to somewhat manage September

 traffic in green, the earnings estimates are still trending

 downward on the back of numerous macroeconomic headwinds.
 Notably,

 some low cost carriers once again emerged as the winners in

 DELTA AIR LINES (DAL): Free Stock Analysis